 The Filipino Project

 Filipino inspired delights with something on the menu for the whole family.
-Get the BBQ skewers, they’re a must and top it off with one of their Instafamous Halo Halo soft serves
+Get the meat combo platter, it’s so tasty and great for sharing with little fingers.
+Ther corn ribs and fried chicken was also a massive hit.
+You really cant go wrong here.
+Don’t forget top it off with one of their Instafamous Halo Halo soft serves!

 Find at Gluttony